 I woke up dazed on my first morning in China and stumbled through the streets of Shanghai in awe of the amazing array of breakfast foods (see my last post on Breakfast in Shanghai for more on that).
-After strolling through Shanghai’s amazing street breakfasts, EF took myself and a large group of other new staff to a local restaurant for our first real meal in China.
+After strolling through Shanghai’s amazing street breakfasts, EF took me and a large group of other new staff to a local restaurant for our first real meal in China.
 This restaurant was serving food from a region, Dongbei, that I had never before heard of.

 With the smells of fresh jianbing and other street breakfasts lingering in my mind I sat in a jetlagged daze fuelled by coffee and the excitement for my first meal in China.
 I was immediately snapped out of this haze when lunch was served.
 A never-ending feast of typical Dongbei dishes began being served in rapid succession to be spun around our table of newcomers on a large Lazy Susan.
 From authentic sweet and sour pork and endless dumplings, to new dishes like cold tofu skin salads and di san xian (a soon to be favourite of mine) my taste buds were ready for this adventure.

 When you first move to China, you are going to encounter all sorts of new experiences…but most importantly your taste buds will be taken to a delicious new place.
 You’ll be able to dive in to the dizzying array of regional foods ranging from the mouth-numbingly spicy Sichuan cuisine to the cumin-spiced, middle-eastern flavours of the Northwest and back down South to traditional Cantonese dim sum.
 Before you start that tasty adventure, it’s best to ease in to it with the comforting food from the Dongbei region.